PyMVPA/PyMVPA/doc/source/faq.rst

-First we set up a container (a list) to store the sensitivies for a cross-validation folds. next is the callback: It takes three arguments, as described in the documentation of :class:`~mvpa.measures.base.RepeatedMeasure`.
+First we set up a container (a list) to store the sensitivies for a cross-validation folds. next is the callback: It takes three arguments, as described in the documentation of :class:`~mvpa2.measures.base.RepeatedMeasure`.
 The second argument is the node that is evaluated inside the loop.
-For a cross-validation this is a  :class:`~mvpa.measures.base.TransferMeasure` that exposes its internal classifier via the ``measure`` property.
+For a cross-validation this is a  :class:`~mvpa2.measures.base.TransferMeasure` that exposes its internal classifier via the ``measure`` property.
 The rest is straightforward.
 We contruct a sensitivity analyzer and pass the input dataset.
 Finally, we store the returned sensitivities.